 “Everyone should have that pistol that they get.
 Whether it is a 9mm or whatever they decided.
 A solid semi-automatic for self-defense.
 What else should you get?
 A .38 special or

 357 magnum revolver.
 Shooting with a double action revolver will really help you focus on the fundamentals and get some solid trigger control training.
 The .38’s are cheap, and revolvers are easy to handle.
 Another must is a .22.
 I highly recommend that you get at least one .22 to train with….”

 I agree with his statement to this day.
-For your casual gun owner, the person that is looking to buy their one and done firearm, okay, this may not be their path.
+For your casual gun owner, the person that is looking to buy their one and have a firearm, okay, this may not be their path.
 Not every gun owner becomes a gun fanatic.
-But, many that do get that first firearm get hooked, and hooked quickly.
+But many that do get that first firearm get hooked and hooked quickly.
 Always looking for the next thing to try and buy.
 The purpose of any given firearm needs to be considered when purchasing it, so take that into your own personal thought process.
 If you find yourself being in the latter of the two categories, do not be dismissive of getting a .22, they are great firearms to train and practice with.

 Why a .22?
 There are many reasons for this.

 First, .22 ammunition is generally inexpensive and easy to obtain.
 Yes, there have been times in

 history that even trying to obtain .22’s came with difficulty and a hefty price tag, such as the present date, but generally speaking .22’s are inexpensive and readily available.

 The other two more important reasons to use a .22 to train would be low recoil and low noise.
 No